Azure-Samples/azure-search-openai-demo/.azdo/pipelines/readme.md

       deployFormsRecognizerResources=false
       deployOpenAIResources=false

+      # if you want to SKIP the OpenAI role assignments because it's not allowed
+      deployUserRoles=false
+      deployApplicationRoles=false

 ## note: you will have to update create-template-infra.yml to pass the following optional variables in to main.bicep

       # if you have existing OpenAI resource specify it here
       openAiServiceName='<yourOpenAIServiceName>'